blazium-engine/blazium-docs/tutorials/shaders/advanced_postprocessing.rst

 The vertex shader expects coordinates to be output in clip space, which are coordinates ranging from ``-1`` at the left and bottom of the screen to ``1`` at the top and right of the screen.
 This is why the QuadMesh needs to have height and width of ``2``.
-Godot handles the transform from model to view space to clip space behind the scenes, so we need to nullify the effects of Godot's transformations.
+Blazium handles the transform from model to view space to clip space behind the scenes, so we need to nullify the effects of Blazium's transformations.
 We do this by setting the ``POSITION`` built-in to our desired position. ``POSITION`` bypasses the built-in transformations and sets the vertex position in clip space directly.